AxelOP96/jetbrains/README.md

 <!-----Commentaries -----!>
 Inside a Java program, you can write a special text that will be ignored by the java compiler — known as the comment.
 Comments allow you to exclude code from the compilation process (disable it) or clarify a piece of code to yourself or other developers.
 In our materials, we use comments in the theory and practice lessons to explain how and why our code works.(Dentro de un programa Java, podes escribir un texto especial que va a ser iognorado por el compilador Java conocido como comentario.
 Los comentarios te permiten excluir codigo del proceso de compilacion(Deshabilitandolo) o clarificando una parte de codigo a ti mismo o a otros desarrolladores.
 En nuestros materiales, usamos comentarios en la teoria y la practica para explicar como y por que nuestro codigo funciona)

-The Java programming language supports three kinds of comments.(El lenguaje de progrmacion Java soporta tres tipos de comentarios.)
+The Java programming language supports three kinds of comments.(El lenguaje de programación Java soporta tres tipos de comentarios.)

 End-of-line comments(Comentarios de fin de linea)
 The java compiler ignores any text from // to the end of the line.(El compilador Java ignora cualquier texto despues de // hasta el final de la linea